What is Flexible Dieting? Here’s How to Get Started

 What Are the Benefits?

-As I’ve mention before I’ve experimented with a wide range of different diets.
+As I’ve mentioned before I’ve experimented with a wide range of different diets.
 All of them have their merits but Flexible Dieting is by far my favorite (and one I continue to follow today).

 Below I’ll give three reasons why: